InesJemmali/Bank_Loans_Report/README.md

    and load them in the notebook with `os.environ.get(...)` rather than typing the password directly into `create_engine`.
 4. Run `bank_loan.ipynb` to load the data into Postgres.
 5. Run `firstdashboard.sql` to convert date columns and compute the summary KPIs, then `dashboard2.sql` for the trend breakdowns.
-6. Import the query results into Excel (or connect via Power Query) to rebuild the dashboard.
+6. Import the query results into Excel and build PivotTables and PivotCharts from them, with slicers for interactive filtering (by grade, purpose, etc.), to rebuild the dashboard.

 ## Notes